Tenants in Common | How to avoid care home fees

 If a local authority suspects there is a deliberate deprivation of assets they will carry out an investigation and the property can be included after all as an asset when determining who pays care home fees.

-A Life Interest Trust enables someone to continue living in the property until they die, but on their death it can be inherited by a third party.
+A Life Interest Trust enables someone to continue living in the property until they die.
+But on their death it can be inherited by a third party.

 To set up a Life Interest Trust you must own the house as Tenants in Common